AndrewRoddy/OS-Assignment1/README.md

 sem_post(&myData->mutex);
 sem_post(&myData->full);
 ```
-We then update the data in the semaphores to not using it anymore and full so that the consumer knows what to do next.
+We then release the mutex for the semaphores to make sure the consumer knows we are done.
+After this we update full so that the consumer knows what to do next.
 ##### 6. Waiting
 ```cpp
 sleep(1);